No Gluten. No Xanthan Gum. Just Powerful Protein and Natural Fiber.

 The skinny on potato and tapioca starches:

 Beware of gluten free breads with heavy tapioca starch!
 Highly glycemic, tapioca starch may cause a spike in blood sugar followed by a plunge in energy.
 In contrast, Orange Dot uses modest amounts of both potato and tapioca starches.
 When baking with gluten free flours, the “crumb” of the bread tends to be dense and tight.
 Tapioca starch encourages elasticity and structure, while a potato starch binds and tenderizes the bread.
-At Orange Dot, we don't sacrifice the healthiness of our MAJOR MUFFINS in the goal of pursuing a fluffy texture.
+At Orange Dot, we don't sacrifice the healthiness of our MAJOR MUFFINS and BISCUITS in the goal of pursuing a fluffy texture.
+Instead, we achieve that using our innovative baking process that locks in the moisture and expands the cell structure of the bread.

 We steer clear of products that can be hard to tolerate.
 Here’s a list of ingredients we don’t use and why: